CartoDB/carto-vl/docs/guides/07-zoom-based-styles.md

 Using a [street trees](https://data.vancouver.ca/datacatalogue/streetTrees.htm) dataset from the City of Vancouver, first, you will explore the following zoom-based functionalities:

-- [`scaled`](/developers/carto-vl/reference/#cartoexpressionsscaled): how to keep symbol sizes consistent through zoom level.
+- [`scaled`](/developers/carto-vl/reference/#cartoexpressionsscaled): how to keep symbol sizes constant in real-life meters through zoom levels.
 - [`zoomRange`](/developers/carto-vl/reference/#cartoexpressionszoomrange): how to introduce detail through zoom across multiple visualization properties.
 - [`zoom`](/developers/carto-vl/reference/#cartoexpressionszoom): how to filter the amount or type of data that is visible at each zoom.